 Local institution, The Three Eagles, values quality very highly.
 The food is seasonal, delicious and thoughtfully done, with fantastic a plant-based menu for vegetarians.
 After my cured meat next door, I went for the mushroom risotto, which was pure joy in a bowl.
 When I finally dragged myself away, I crossed over the road to stay at the fantastic Cornerstones B&B, a beautifully restored sixteenth century guesthouse.
 The rooms are delightful, the breakfasts heavenly, and the staff an absolute delight.

 Although the town itself is small, it's full of interesting shops.
-I loved Cafe and Books Llangollen on Castle Street with its beautiful, old painted shop sign.
+I loved Books Llangollen on Castle Street with its beautiful, old painted shop sign.
 It has rooms upon rooms of second-hand volumes, shelved to the ceiling.
 Courtyard Books nearby is a much smaller, but still very sweet treasure trove, especially good on local interest (which helps when there's so much of it).
 Given the breakfast I'd had, I also embarrassed myself gawping at the various independent food outlets.
 There's locally sourced scotch eggs and pork pies at the Llangollen Oggie Shop, Welsh artisan cheeses at Porter's Delicatessen, and mouth-watering vegan pies at Zingiber Wholefoods.

 The amazing house they created together, is a testimony to their love for each other."